 The platform has an extremely active community and they consistently come up with new features, suggestions, and bug fixes.

 Who is digiKam Photo Manager best for?

-This efficiency-focused open-source tool is ideal for technically minded users and those with security or privacy concerns who need to be able to read through its code to see exactly how this software works.
+This efficiency-focused open-source tool is ideal for technically minded users and those with security or privacy concerns who need to be able to read through its code to see exactly how this one of the best photo organizing software works.

-- Open Source Transparency: Open source software can’t keep secrets from you if you are technically inclined.
+- Open Source Transparency: Open source photo editing software can’t keep secrets from you if you are technically inclined.

 - Built for Large Collections: One thing that makes digiKam Photo Manager so popular is that the program handles huge collections well.

 - Powerful Features: The filter and search options make it extremely easy to navigate mountains of image files.